DreamFXX/CodeReviews.Console.HabitTracker/README.md

 -> I had plenty of interesting time with this one.
 It was really usefull for my knowledge.
 -> Also, i have my personal .proj file with my daily habits and also comments in the code of things i have learned.

-# TO DO - Challenges
+# TO DO
+- Challenges
-- Completed (17.11.2024)
+-> Completed (17.11.2024)

-# TO DO - Fix issues reviewed by CSharpAcademy.com
+# TO DO
+- Fix issues
+Reviewed by CSharpAcademy.com

 Big thanks to - thecsharpacademy.com for this exercise.